Optimization Techniques for Unsupervised Complex Table Reasoning via Self-Training Framework: Introduction

-The essential challenges of tabular reasoning are how to understand table structure accurately and how to capture the relationships between table cells or between table cells and the related sentences.
-Although pre-trained language models (PLMs) have been demonstrated to excel in textual reasoning tasks (e.g., textual entailment \cite{dagan2005pascal}, and question answering \cite{rajpurkar2016squad}), they mainly use free-form textual data as pretraining resources, \lizy{and there is still a significant gap in format between free-form texts and structured tables}.
-To further alleviate the challenges of tabular reasoning, a new generation of methods for adapting pre-trained models to tables has emerged \cite{wang2021tuta}, \cite{herzig2020tapas}, \cite{nassar2022tableformer}, \cite{yin2020tabert}.
+\IEEEpubidadjcol The essential challenges of tabular reasoning involve accurately comprehending table structures and effectively capturing the relationships between table cells or between table cells and related sentences.
+Despite the tremendous success of pre-trained language models (PLMs) in textual reasoning tasks (e.g., textual entailment \cite{dagan2005pascal}, and question answering \cite{rajpurkar2016squad}), they primarily rely on free-form textual data for pretraining.
+Consequently, the considerable format discrepancy between free-form texts and structured tables seriously restricts effective table reasoning.
+To further alleviate the challenges that existed in tabular reasoning, an ever-growing tendency of adapting pre-trained models to tables has emerged \cite{wang2021tuta}, \cite{herzig2020tapas}, \cite{nassar2022tableformer}, \cite{yin2020tabert}.
 They explore diverse table-oriented model architectures \cite{arik2021tabnet}, \cite{deng2022turl}, \cite{eisenschlos2021mate} and pre-training objectives \cite{yu2020grappa}, \cite{liu2021tapex}, \cite{xie2022unifiedskg} to leverage the particular properties of the table better.
 Moreover, they investigate distinct serialization methods \cite{iida2021tabbie}, \cite{gong2020tablegpt} to linearize tables to sequences, attempting to eliminate the gap.
 These methods have achieved significant improvements over previous approaches \cite{choi2021ryansql}, \cite{wang2019learning}, \cite{hwang2019comprehensive}.